TeamGetTicket/NBATeamProject/README.md

 The following stretch user stories are implemented:

-- [x] User can check the update game score in current season.
+- [x] Users can see the update game score in schedule tab.
-- [ ] User can search for a Team or Players
+- [x] In schedule tab, users can see the detail game score after click the cell.
-- [ ] User can check the current season game schedule
+- [x] In schedule tab, users can see the point leader info in detail game score view.
-- [ ] User can access to a map that indicate every team's venue location
+- [x] In schedule tab, users can shift to previous days from current date.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):